corrodis/argo-openai-proxy/README.md

    ./run_app.sh /path/to/config.yaml
    ```

-   If no path is provided, the script will use the default `config.yaml` file in the current directory:
+   If no path is provided, the script will use the default [`config.yaml`](./config.yaml) file in the project root directory:

    ```bash
    ./run_app.sh